QuestPDF/QuestPDF-Documentation/docs/concepts/generating-output.md

 ## Generating images

 The default functionality of the library is generating PDF files based on specified document configuration.
-In some cases, you may need to generate set of images instead.
+In some cases, you may need to generate a set of images instead.
 Such tasks can be done by additional extension methods:

 ```csharp
 // generate images as dynamic list of images